pbrudny/truffle-challanges/README.md

 ### 27_dapp_pet_shop
 * build dapp based on https://truffleframework.com/tutorials/pet-shop
-* add test for cancelling adoption (TDD)
+* allow owner to cancel adoption
-* add cancel adoption function to the smart contract
+* write a test for cancelling adoption (TDD)
-* add cancel button to UI
+* add cancelling function to the smart contract

 ## Like it?
 If you like it please share it with others :)